Handbook: Accounting for economic disruption

 Navigating the financial reporting implications of economic disruption

-Regulators focus on quality financial reporting during periods of economic disruption, as well as the sufficiency and timeliness of disclosures related to the impact of the resulting uncertainty on the financial statements.
+Regulators focus on quality financial reporting during periods of economic disruption, as well as the sufficiency and timeliness of related disclosures.
 Transparency is at the center of this focus, particularly as it relates to estimation uncertainties and the underlying basis for critical judgments used in financial reporting.

-Virtually any financial statement account could suffer the impacts of economic disruption.
-It’s difficult to identify a line item on the balance sheet or income statement that could go unaffected.
-Then there are the additional disclosures that may be necessary, such as those related to going concern, impairment, contingencies and risks and uncertainties.
+Virtually any financial statement account could face the impacts of economic disruption.
+Additionally, there are disclosures that may be necessary, such as those related to going concern, impairment, contingencies and risks and uncertainties.

 Report contents